The-AVR/AVR-2022/VMC/fcm/README.md

 ### Go To Location NED

-Description: Sends the drone to the location prescribed by lat/lon/alt.
-The drone will fly a straight line to this point while pointing its nose in the `heading` direction.
+Description: Sends the drone to the location prescribed by n/e/d relative to the "home" position.
+The drone will fly a straight line to this point while pointing its nose in the direction of the point.

 Schema:
 ```json